-The Academic Forgiveness Policy, or AFP, (revised 2019) allows a student with first term of enrollment fall 2013 through spring 2019 to eliminate from the GPA calculation up to three courses in which a D or F was earned.
+The Academic Forgiveness Policy, or AFP, (revised 2019) allows an enrolled student seeking a Clemson University degree, with first term of enrollment fall 2013 through spring 2019 to eliminate from the GPA calculation up to three courses in which a D or F was earned.
 Students with first term of enrollment summer 2019 or after can eliminate a maximum of two courses.

 Academic Forgiveness can improve a student's GPA while reducing their earned credit hours, so students must be aware of all consequences before requesting that a grade be forgiven.
 Students are encouraged to speak with the Office of Student Financial Aid if they have questions about how Academic Forgiveness may affect their scholarship eligibility.
 If students are seeking to regain a scholarship for an upcoming academic year, they must invoke the AFP before the first day of class of the fall semester.
 For financial aid purposes, courses repeated under this policy resulting in duplicate credit do not count for satisfactory academic progress.